he1per/psmouse-dkms-alpsv7/README.md

 psmouse-dkms-alpsv7
 ===================

-Linux kernel driver for newer ALPS touchpads (as of Jan 2014)
+Linux kernel driver for newer ALPS touchpads (as of Mar 2014)

 QUICK START
 -----------